 Open Interest analysis can provide very useful insights pertaining market trend and support / resistance.
 It is very important for option traders to understand the relation between open interest and market direction.
 Combining interpretations from Open Interest (OI) and change in OI can give meaningful results.
-Intelligent traders understand that even though Option Chain Open Interest of Nifty is a very crucial ‘market indicator’, it should be combined with other technical indicators to get good results.
+Intelligent traders understand that even though Option Chain Open Interest of Nifty is a very crucial ‘market indicator’, it should be combined with other technical indicators to generate profitable trades.

 Using Nifty Option Chain table, the Open Interest data can give very useful clues to determine Support and Resistance. e.g. if 6000PE has highest open interest, traders perceive it as important support for the current expiry.
 Keeping in view that most institutional investors write options rather than buy, the data helps to understand sentiment of ‘intelligent money’.
-Similarly if huge open interest is build for 6200 calls it will be seen as major resistance zone.
-If the expiry is near than the market may stay range bound between these two levels.
+Similarly, if huge open interest is build for 6200 calls it will be seen as major resistance zone.
+Close to expiry, the market may stay range bound between these two levels.

 |Increase in Price||Increase in Open Interest||Indication of new money coming and indicates further continuance of uptrend|